Northwest Conference: Membership timeline

-Sports sponsored
+Sports

-The Northwest Conference sponsors championships in baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track and field, and volleyball.
+The Northwest Conference sponsors championship competition in nine men's and 11 women's NCAA sanctioned sports.

-All Sports Trophy
+McIlroy-Lewis All-Sports Trophy

+Each year the NWC awards one of its member institutions the NWC McIlroy-Lewis All-Sports Trophy, based on a points system.
+The award is named in honor of Jane McIlroy, former athletic director of Linfield (1950-82), and John Lewis of Willamette (1947-72).

-Each year the NWC awards one of its member institutions the NWC All Sports Trophy.
-In each sport the Conference Champion is awarded 18 points, second place is awarded 16 points, and so on.
+In each sport, the conference champion is awarded 18 points, second place is awarded 16 points, and so on.
 The school with the most points at the conclusion of the academic year wins the trophy.
 Football, women's volleyball, men's and women's cross country, men's and women's soccer, men's and women's swimming, men's and women's basketball, men's and women's tennis, men's and women's golf, men's baseball, women's softball, and men's and women's track and field are the 18 sports in which points are awarded.

-Most recently, Whitworth won the NWC All Sports Trophy for 2017-18, their twelfth overall and eleventh in a row.
 Pacific Lutheran has won the award 15 times, more than any other school.
-Linfield has won the trophy three times while Puget Sound has won it twice.
+Whitworth has won the trophy 14 times, Linfield has won the trophy three times while Puget Sound and George Fox have won it twice.